MicrosoftDocs/visualstudio-docs/docs/python/includes/project-from-existing.md

    :::image type="content" source="../media/projects-from-existing-1.png" alt-text="Screenshot of a New Project creation from Existing Code, including choosing the folder path, file type filters, and search paths." lightbox="../media/projects-from-existing-1.png":::

 1. On the next page, select the startup file for your project.
-Visual Studio selects the Python interpreter and version by default.
+Visual Studio selects the default global Python interpreter and version.
 You can change the environment by using the dropdown menu.
 When you're ready, select **Next**.

    > [!Note]
    > The dialog shows only files in the root folder.
 If the file you want is in a subfolder, leave the startup file blank.
 You can set the startup file later in **Solution Explorer**, as described in a later step.